lagooneration/Ignitus/README.md

 We welcome contributions from the community!
 If you're interested in contributing to Ignitus, please refer to our [Contribution Guidelines](CONTRIBUTING.md).

+## Acknowledgements

+This project was inspired by and adapted from the SaaS application template created by [Adrian Hajdin](https://github.com/adrianhajdin/saas-app).
+We extend our sincere gratitude for his valuable work and contribution to the open-source community.

 ## Support

 If you have any questions or need assistance, please reach out to our support team at [support@ignitus.org](mailto:support@ignitus.org).